 Key Verse: Judges 20:20a

 And the men of Israel went out to battle against Benjamin…

 Israel had extremely hard lessons to learn.
 Again they were fighting members of their own family; all of them were children of Abraham.
 When people are estranged from God, trouble and divisions usually follow.
 This happens in individual families as well as in nations.
 Inevitably, the cause of the conflict is the curse of sin…sin against God and against people.
 In America this happened in the Civil War.
 People whose roots were mainly in the United Kingdom were killing each other, perhaps as many as 500,000 died just 150 years ago.
 The book, Killing Lincoln, speaks of the President’s well-worn Bible, which has many notes written in the margins.
-The current President of the USA laid his hand upon that very Bible when he was sworn into office for his second term.
+The last two US Presidents laid their hands upon that very Bible when they were sworn into office.
 We can be sure that President Lincoln believed he was directed by God to remove the curse of slavery from the land.
 It’s easy for us to second-guess decisions made by leaders.
 Jesus was so revolutionary (not in a military way) that He taught us to love our enemies.
 We should ask ourselves the question, “How well are we obeying His commandment to love unconditionally?”

 PRAYER FOR TODAY:

 Lord God, I find it difficult to understand Your unconditional love.
 It amazes me that You, Lord Jesus, chose to die rather than call on a mighty army of angels to destroy the world and all who did such evil against You.
 I pray for a greater measure of Your love to fill me up to overflowing.
 Help me to show my love for You by loving all people, even those who would consider themselves my enemies.
 Amen!

 100 PERSONAL WORDS: